Robert E. Doucette, Jr., Director

-Leigh Martinez, Acting Director
+Leigh Martinez, Executive Deputy Director

 Leigh Martinez has been an employee of the WCA since 1996, working as a financial auditor in the Self Insurance Bureau and then as an economist in the agency’s Economic Research and Policy Bureau.
 Prior to joining the WCA, Martinez was financial manager for Sandia Casino.
 She has a bachelor’s degree in business administration, with a concentration in accounting from the University of New Mexico.
-Martinez will continue to oversee the WCA’s support services, which includes the bureaus of Finance, Facilities, Safety, Field Programs, Medical Cost Containment, Economic Research and Information Systems.
+Martinez oversees the WCA’s support services, which includes the bureaus of Finance, Facilities, Safety, Field Programs, Medical Cost Containment, Economic Research and Information Systems.

 Kenneth Owens, Acting Executive Deputy Director, Operations